Mouse are common household pests. They hunt after your food, and if it’s out of reach, they will eat up anything they can find.

 You can also plant mint leaves in your backyard garden or indoor plant pots.
 Consider placing some potted mint plants in your kitchen too.

 Cloves have a strong aroma that can help you keep mice at bay.
 Just like peppermint, mice hate the smell of cloves.
-You can use this to your advantage by placing fresh whole cloves at entry points, or you can grind dried cloves and sprinkle at the entrances and corners of your house.
+You can use this to your advantage by placing fresh whole cloves at entry points, or you can grind dried cloves and sprinkle them at the entrances and corners of your house.
 Surely, you can use this in your kitchen pantry and storage cabinets.

 If you choose to use fresh cloves, make sure to replace them before they grow molds.
 Also, you can make use of clove essential oil (see peppermint for directions).